ember-learn/ember-blog/source/2019-08-15-octane-release-plan.md

 ### Angle Bracket Invocation

 This one landed a while ago, and many people have already started to use it in their apps.
-In classic Ember, you would idiomatically invoke components using curly bracket syntax:
+In classic Ember, you would invoke components using curly bracket syntax:

 ```handlebars
 {{input value=this.name}}
 {{#link-to route=this.routeName}}Some content{{/link-to}}
 ```

-Octane introduces a new way of idiomatically invoking components using curly braces and `@names`.
+Octane introduces a new way of invoking components using curly braces and `@names`.

 ```handlebars
 <Input @value={{this.name}} />